Rasa Sayange

 Whether or not you want to admit, like Peter said Indonesia often put itself in the victim position.
 So childish, so insecure, feeling so inferior that a single, minor poke on our arm triggers an overreaction.
 We’re 60+ year old nation.
 Why can’t we have a big heart, be mature, be cool and be confident?
 Even a tiny Singapore doesn’t respect us - and guarantee we’re not going to earn any if we continue to walk down this path.

-12. Anita McKay Says:
+12. Anita McKay says:

 Andrew,